Converting Training for Online Learning

 • Module 4.
 What else should you consider?
 Discover questions to ask before converting courses and additional considerations for managing the process (7 mins)

 • Module 5.
 What logistics are needed?
-Explore logistical considerations your organization needs to address when moving a course online, including learning managements systems and developing a business case (7 mins)
+Explore logistical considerations your organization needs to address when moving a course online, including learning management systems and developing a business case (7 mins)

 • Module 6.
 Knowledge check.
 Apply what you have learned (7 mins)